iliadproject/iliadproject.github.io/README.md

 # Iliad Web Framework

-Iliad is not a traditional web framework.
-Heavily based on reusable stateful widgets, Iliad lets you build powerful dynamic applications easily.
+Iliad is a web framework for Smalltalk, an object-oriented, dynamically typed, reflective programming language.
+Iliad is heavily based on reusable stateful widgets, Iliad lets you build powerful dynamic applications easily.
 Iliad was designed around tight integration between Javascript components on the client and Smalltalk components on the server.
 It has the following main features:

 - AJAX is completely transparent, no need to write JavaScript code.
 - Includes a Formula package which makes it easy to build validated forms.